Culturale/culturale-server/README.md

 `docker-compose up --build`

 2. Now, the docker container should be running in background
-3. You can stall making calls to `localhost:8080`
+3. You can start making calls to `localhost:8080`

 ## Project architecture